 Arkonor, bistot, and crokite ores.
 Ores are graded in value according to their initial letter, with ABC ores being more valuable than, for example, veldspar or scordite.
 When mining in a gravimetric site, it is more profitable to gather ABC ore first.

-A skill needed to gain access to artefacts found in magnetometric sites.
-Used with analyser modules.
+A skill needed to gain access to the artefacts found in relic sites.
+Used with relic analyser modules.

-Found in magnetometric sites, an artefact needs the analysing skill and an analyser module to be opened.
+Found in relic sites, an artefact needs the archaeology skill and a relic analyser module for them to be opened.
 Provides materials used in Tech III production.

 A contraction of 'blue loot'.
 The loot recovered from the wrecks of Sleepers has a blue colour on its graphics, allowing us to distinguish it from other loot.
 Bloot is separate from any salvage recovered from the wrecks.